 Getting Plasma 5.19

-KDE Neon, which is in the process of rebasing onto Ubuntu 20.04 LTS, will likely make the release ready to its users as soon as it’s able to.
+KDE Neon is in the process of rebasing onto Ubuntu 20.04 LTS and will (likely) make the release ready to its users as soon as it’s able to.

 Finally, there’s the Kubuntu backports PPA.
 This will allow anyone running Ubuntu 20.04 LTS to upgrade to Plasma 5.19 (though at the time of writing it has not yet been updated).